darthwalsh/bin/apps/GooglePhotosInbox.md

 tags: app-idea
 created: 2024-04-28
 ---
-- [ ] Check if this exists ⏫
+- [x] Check if this exists ⏫
-- [ ] Check if these projects are impacted by the Library API shutdown ⏳ 2025-02-01
+- [x] Check if these projects are impacted by the Library API shutdown ⏳ 2025-02-01
+	- [x] gapi-querier asked

 Goal: Your Google Photos is an inbox to process every photo.
 End state: in some album.
 - [ ] With person-to-auto-albums, shouldn't have to process many photos (but would be nice to have workflow to add to pinned albums!)